helenabutow/bunny/README.md

 A (likely incomplete) feature list:

 * config:
-    * Reconfiguration without redeploying Pods
+    * Reconfiguration without redeploying Pods via ionotify
 * ingress:
 * egress:
+    * Performs HTTP GET, GRPC, TCP, and Exec probes
 * logging:
     * JSON or console formatted logs
     * different log levels for each component of Bunny (e.g. ingress and egress related code can have different logging levels)
 * telemetry:
-    * support for Prometheus (for metrics) and OTLP endpoints (for traces)
+    * support for Prometheus (for scraping metrics) and OTLP endpoints (for pushing metrics and traces)
     * extensible to other metrics and trace systems which OpenTelemetry supports
 * signals:
     * waits for all processes with a given name to exit before shutting down (to ensure that all probes are handled until the app process exits)